Adel Rosenberg and Jocelyn Robuck, between 1980 and 1990.

 Rabbi Bruce Kadden

-This interview discusses Bruce Kadden's life in Tacoma as the Rabbi at Temble Beth El, especially the way that he navigated merging a reform and conservative congregation into one.
+This interview discusses Rabbi Bruce Kadden's life in Tacoma at Temple Beth El, especially the way that he navigates merging a Reform and Conservative congregation into one.
 He shares observations about Tacoma and the Jewish community there.

 Daniel Raas